 To cut a long story short, we end up with a curated guide which distills Mizuno’s catalog into just six models:

-1) Cushioned Neutral: Mizuno Wave Sky
+1) Cushioned Neutral: Mizuno Wave Sky 2

-The Sky might be classified as neutral, but it has a supportive ride.
+The Sky is classified as neutral, but it has a supportive ride.
 The Wave plate is designed to be more supportive on the inner side than it is on the other side.
 On the medial side, the Wave plate is 3/4th of midsole length.
 On the lateral side, the Wave plate is present only under the rearfoot.